sinisterintentions/propaganda/README.md

-# propaganda
-Source and Assets for Political Memes
+# Source and Assets for Political Memes

+## Licensing

+See LICENSE.md

+## Credits

+See CREDITS.md

+## Contribution Guidelines

+See CONTRIBUTING.md